yayaya142/Workout-Tracker/README.md

 <br />
 <br />
 ## Credit
-The app was developed by Shai odeni using Flutter.
+The app was developed by Shai Odeni using Flutter.